About the course

 What is an “embedded system”?

 An “embedded system” is anything that you write code for that isn’t a computer — like a refrigerator, or a car, or a pacemaker.
-These devices all contain computers, but they are purpose-built for a specific application.
+These devices all contain computers, but they are each purpose-built for a specific application.
 Embedded systems are exciting to program because they are often very constrained: they must be low power, low cost, have guaranteed latency, or be super-reliable (or all of the above!)
 And when the code runs, it interacts with the real world — sensing the environment, controlling motors, and so on.
 To program these systems, you need to know more than just the programming language; you need a deep understanding of the microcontroller and the hardware it interacts with.
 And EE 14 exists to give you that experience!

 Is EE 14 similar to CS 40?

-Instead, they have a whole suite of specialized peripherals to communicate with sensors, actuators, displays, and other microcontrollers.
+peripherals to communicate with sensors, actuators, displays, and other

 CS 40 discusses profiling and performance tuning to make code run fast.
 In EE 14, we’re sometimes concerned about speed, but the ways to make code fast are often very different.
 “Optimizing” can also mean optimizing for minimal power usage or code size.